zeno-ml/zeno-build/examples/chatbot/README.md

 This will run ten training runs with various hyperparameters for:

 * `prompt_template`: four different prompts (found in [prompt_configs.py](prompt_configs.py))
-* `model`: gpt2, llama, alpaca, vicuna, mpt-chat, chatgpt, or cohere
+* `model`: gpt2, llama, vicuna, mpt-chat, chatgpt, or cohere
 * `temperature`: between 0.2, 0.3, or 0.4

 The results will be saved to the `results` directory, and a report of the